Bolshekolpanskoye Rural Settlement: Economy

-The Bolshekolpanskoe Rural Settlement contains 85 industrial or service enterprises (as of 2015), the largest being the Gatchina Company, which owns more than a third of the Settlement (57.28 km2) and which is mainly engaged in agricultural production – dairy farming, potatoes, vegetables.
+The Bolshekolpanskoye Rural Settlement contains 85 industrial or service enterprises (as of 2015), the largest being the Gatchina Company, which owns more than a third of the Settlement (57.28 km2) and which is mainly engaged in agricultural production – dairy farming, potatoes, vegetables.
 The Gatchina Feed Mill, in the village of Malye Kolpany (Lesser Kolpany), is one of Russia's largest producers of animal feed.

 The caverns in the karst continue to be used to store natural gas.
 There are also active dolomite quarries.
 The Settlement also contains various small businesses, engaged in pursuits such as trade, personal services, repair and maintenance of motor vehicles, and so forth.
 The Sivoritsy Airfield is located in the village of Nikolskoye.